knpuniversity/symfony/knpu/ep1-intro/reactjs-api.md

 ## Generating the URL for JavaScript

 But... we still have that hardcoded URL.
-That's still lame, and a problem. *How* you fix this will depend on if you're using AngularJS, ReacTJS or something else.
+That's still lame, and a problem. *How* you fix this will depend on if you're using AngularJS, ReactJS or something else.
 But the idea is the same: we need to pass the dynamic value into JavaScript.
 Change the URL to `this.props.url`.
 This means that we will pass a `url` property to `NoteSection`.
 Since we create that in the Twig template, we'll pass it in there.